 - S. Samtani and H. Chen, (2016), "Using Social Network Analysis to Identify Key Hackers for Keylogging Tools in Hacker Forums," presented at the 2016 IEEE Conference on Intelligence and Security Informatics.
 Tucson, Arizona.

-- Guest editor, ACM Transactions on Management Information Systems, 2019
+- Guest editor, ACM Transactions on Management Information Systems, special issue on Analytics for Cybersecurity and Privacy, 2019

-- Ad hoc reviewer, nine journals focused on information systems and computer science, 2019
+- Ad hoc reviewer, for more than 25 journals and conferences pertaining to information systems and computer science, 2019-present

 - Director: Information Assurance Concentration for USF's MS in cybersecurity, 2018-present